Quickstart - Workflow Development

 That will open the Add a step menu.
 Select Run custom code.

-Pipedream will add a Node.js code step.
-Rename the step to sentiment.
+Pipedream will add a Node.js code step to the workflow.

 Next, add the following code to the code step: